System Design: Ad Exchange (Real-Time Bidding, Sub-100ms Auctions, DSP/SSP, Impression Serving)

 | CDN | Serves creative assets from edge POPs. | CloudFront, Fastly, Akamai, Cloudflare |

-Boundary the rest of this post uses: campaigns, budgets, creatives, bid optimization, frequency capping, and conversion attribution all live inside DSPs.
+Boundary this post uses: campaigns, budgets, creatives, bid optimization, frequency capping, and conversion attribution all live inside DSPs.
 The exchange is a stateless marketplace that sees only bid requests, bids, wins, impressions, and clicks.
+It earns a 10–15% take rate on each cleared auction.

 5.2 First-price auctions